pchoi-edr/TechEngr-C360-LOS-API-V1.1/api-list/srf-fields-co-api.md

 # SRF Fields Collateral Overview API

-The SRF Fields API will return a schema that describes the fields available for entry on service request forms.
+The Collateral Overview Fields API will return a schema that describes the fields available for entry on service request forms.
 The response will be formatted according to the JSON Schema specification, which is documented here: